jappeace/jappeaceApplication/content/mtl.md

 cm = am >=> bm
 ```

-Because both `bm` and `am` don't specify an order
+Because constraints don't specify an order on transformers,
-the MTL style function definition would compose.
+the MTL style function definition can compose. [^not-solved-anything]

+[^not-solved-anything]: We've not solved the [problem](https://blog.cofree.coffee/2021-08-05-a-brief-intro-to-monad-transformers/#cb5)
+                        here of being able to write a
+                        `Compose` `Monad` instance at all.
+                        We just kind of worked around it by not talking about order.
+                        It's truly an awful hack, which are the best.

 This section described the core idea of MTL.
+In the following sections we're going to extend MTL
+using type error driven development.
+This all sound like madness if you don't try it out with a compiler.
+And I feel understanding errors is a large part of understanding MTL.
+The type errors are difficult to decipher.
 I've made an [reference project](https://github.com/jappeace/mtl-src/blob/master/src/Lib.hs)
 so the reader can verify the truth of my claims.
-In the following sections we're going to extend MTL
-using some type error driven development.
-This may all sound like madness if you don't try it out with a compiler.
-And I feel understanding the errors are a large part of understanding MTL.
-The type errors are not easy to decipher.
+Even though you doubt me dear reader,
+let's go deeper into the [abyss](images/2021/abyss.png).

-## (optional) mastery exercises
+### (optional) mastery exercises

 + What does the function [`lift`](https://hackage.haskell.org/package/transformers-0.6.0.2/docs/Control-Monad-Trans-Class.html#v:lift) do?
     The answer is in the footnotes. [^lift-function]
+    + Say `ct` has the type signature:
+    ```haskell
-+ Say `ct` has the type signature `Char -> ExceptT String (State (M.Map VariableName Int)) String`,
+    ct :: Char -> ExceptT String (State (M.Map VariableName Int)) String
+    ```
-    call `at` and then `bt` from within `ct` such that it composes the fish operator `>=>` would
+    Call `at` and then `bt` from within `ct` such that it composes like the fish operator `>=>` would
     with help of [`liftWith`](https://hackage.haskell.org/package/monad-control-1.0.3.1/docs/Control-Monad-Trans-Control.html#v:liftWith).
     For additional background see [this blogpost](https://lexi-lambda.github.io/blog/2019/09/07/demystifying-monadbasecontrol/).
-    The answer can be found in the [reference project](https://github.com/jappeace/mtl-src/blob/master/src/Lib.hs).
+    The answer can be found in the [reference project](https://github.com/jappeace/mtl-src/blob/master/src/Lib.hs) under the binding `answer`.

 [^lift-function]: It allows concrete monad transformer selection,
   For example :